dhodkiewicz/WhoAmI/README.md

 player will be moving via command.
 Initially planned on using keyboard but personally, although I know how to make forms it's not necessary for this project and we can work on having an absolute beast of a console project, which is cool.

-Let's focus on Story later, and foundation first.
+Let's focus on Story later fundamental design first.
 As long as we can understand the player movements/interactions etc, we can focus on dialog later.
-Kind of the beauty of the title is, we don't really want the character to know who/what they are right away.
+Kind of the beauty of the title is we don't really want/need the character to know who/what they are right away.
 --